ShuoGeng/shuogeng.github.io/index.md

 # Research experiences <a name="RE"></a>
 The listed content here is just a partial enumeration of experiences.
 If you would like to learn more details, please click [here](./research.md).

-+ **Based on Kunpeng full-stack software and hardware platform technology, explore creative products that apply technology to specific industry scenarios** (tentative)
++ **Based on Kunpeng full-stack software and hardware platform technology, explore creative products that apply technology to specific industry scenarios**

 Specific research content: Based on Kunpeng software and hardware, such as Kunpeng 920 CPU, code migration toolkit, Huawei MindSpore compiler, and performance tuning tools, the molecular dynamics application software GROMACS and LAMMPS will be ported and optimized.
 This aims to provide reliable computing solutions for the Kunpeng full-stack computing architecture in the fields of materials and drug design.